A not-for-profit group can incorporate to set up a legal identity separate from its members. Features of an incorporated

 - a resident of South Australia.

 Notify CBS within one month if a new public officer is nominated or if the existing officer changes their address.
-Penalties apply if the association is without a public officer for longer than a month.
+Late fees apply if the association is without a public officer for longer than a month.